 Our AVM Program includes national leaders in the diagnosis and treatment of AVMs.
 We are skilled in treating AVMs that others have deemed difficult or inoperable.
 Our skillful neurosurgeons recognize the emotional challenge this condition presents for patients and families.
 We also have witnessed the quality-of-life improvement provided by treatment.

-Every week our team of cerebrovascular neurosurgeons, neurologists, and interventional radiology specialists meets to discuss patients with cerebrovascular diseases, including AVMs, so we can determine the best treatment options.
-The decision making for brain AVMs is complex.
-We consider the risk of leaving it untreated, while balancing the risks of embolization, surgery, or radiation in combination or as stand-alone treatments.
+Every week our team of cerebrovascular neurosurgeons, neurologists and interventional radiology specialists meets to discuss patients with cerebrovascular diseases, including AVMs, so we can determine the best AVM treatment options.
+Making the decision for brain surgery for AVMs is complex.
+We consider the risk of leaving it untreated while balancing the risks of embolization, surgery or radiation in combination or as stand-alone treatments.
 The goal is to cure the brain AVM with the least overall risk and best overall outcome for each person.
 Above all, we value your input.

 Advanced surgical techniques for AVM repair can bring life-changing results for someone living with an AVM.
 Our specialists in AVM surgery, aided by cutting-edge imaging, make possible the successful repair of even the most challenging AVMs.